peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>otherValue</i>: The number to add to.

- * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+ * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and no rounding is needed.

 <b>Returns:</b>